Period Delay Tablets

 - high blood pressure

-If you have any other health conditions, speak to your doctor before taking period delay tablets, to make sure the treatment is suitable for you.
+If you have any other health conditions, speak to your doctor before taking period delay tablets.

-There are certain medications that may stop period delay tablets working effectively, so speak to your doctor if you take any other medications, especially:
+Certain medications may also stop period delay tablets from working effectively, so speak to your doctor if you take any other medications, especially:

 - HIV and AIDS treatment